RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/FAQ-&-Troubleshooting.md

 ## Common problems and doubts

+#### I am missing some dependencies.
+What can I do?

+You should try to install it.
+How?
+It depends of your Linux distribution.

+For example, let's suppose that you saw during dependencies check this message:

+`dhcpd ....
+Error (Possible package name : isc-dhcp-server / dhcp-server / dhcp)`

+It means that you are missing command `dhcpd` and airgeddon is suggesting to you that the package you need to install could be named `isc-dhcp-server`, `dhcp-server` or `dhcp`.
+The name of the package depends of your Linux distribution.
+Remember that airgeddon is compatible to many of them.

+Now let's suppose that you are running an Ubuntu Linux.
+It is a Debian based Linux distribution so you should try first to install it using `apt` tool.
+As simple as this command: `apt install isc-dhcp-server`.

+In addition, if you are running one of these three Linux distributions: `Kali, Parrot-Security, BlackArch`, airgeddon will ask you to try to install the missing dependencies automatically.
+This is done by a plugin already included in airgeddon.
+Why only on these three Linux? because they are the unique containing all the needed packages on their repositories.
+Is 100% effective?
+No, sometimes there could be connectivity problems or maybe the repositories could be down, so airgeddon cant assure to you 100% to be able to install always all the dependencies successfully.
+Anyway, usually it is done correctly.

+Here is a repository which will help to many people to install missing dependencies _ONLY_ for Debian based Linux distributions.
+It contains all the needed by airgeddon deb packages and some of their dependencies.
+They can be easily isntalled using `dpkg -i <file.deb>` in the right order to avoid dependencies problems: https://github.com/v1s1t0r1sh3r3/airgeddon_deb_packages

+____

 #### My fake AP is not working on any Evil Twin attack.
 Why?

 You should see on fake AP hostapd (xterm upper left) window "AP-ENABLED".
 If you can see "AP-DISABLED", then something went wrong.

 Probably the chipset of your card is not compatible or you have one of the "blacklisted" cards with known problems (mainly Realtek RTL chipsets).
 Check the list of fully working cards and the cards with known problems [on this link](https://github.com/v1s1t0r1sh3r3/airgeddon/wiki/Cards%20and%20Chipsets).

+____

 #### DoS (Deauth) is not working, what can I do?

 First of all you must be sure about that.
 Sometimes it is hard to detect that it's not working.
 The best option is to test DoS on your own network before performing the real audit.
 Anyway, Denial Of Service is tricky, it is not an exact science.

 Not all attacks work against every APs and its clients.
 Sometimes, clients are taken down only partially, while others remain unaffected even on the same AP.
 It depends of many factors and variables: Chipset used to perform the attack, type of client (Android, computer, Apple device, etc), Access Point, distance and signal to the target, etc. The signal is of greater significance, which must be powerful enough.
 If you think it is not working, you should try a different mode of attack: mdk4, aireplay or even mdk3 modifying the configuration options ".airgeddonrc" file.
 More info about the available options [on this link](https://github.com/v1s1t0r1sh3r3/airgeddon/wiki/Options).

+____

 #### Can be the Evil Twin Captive Portal page be customized?
 How?